pacoita/pacoita/README.md

 ## 🙋‍♂️ Who am I
-Originally from Italy, I am currently based in Zurich, Switzerland, working as Senior Software Engineer and Angular Trainer @ [Trivadis](https://www.trivadis.com/en/index.html)
+Originally from Italy, I am currently based in Zurich, Switzerland, working as Principal Software Engineer and Angular Trainer @ [Trivadis](https://www.trivadis.com/en/index.html)

 Even though I work as a full stack engineer, having .NET and C# as my backend side, I am a big fan of web technologies, specifically PWAs and web APIs.
 I love to constantly experiment them in side projects and share my findings at conferences or writing tech articles.